The phrase up in arms means that someone is angry about something; they are upset.

 How did the word “arm” become associated with weapons?
 It’s not entirely clear, but it may have to do with the fact that in order to wield weapons, whether it’s a sword or a gun, having arms is necessary to use them.
-These weapons might be seen as an “add-on” to the arm, an extension of it, and so the word developed these meanings from that.

 “March on, march on, since we are up in arms;

 Yet to beat down these rebels here at home.”